Memories of Murder: Plot

 In October 1986, two women are found raped and murdered on the outskirts of a small town.
-Local detective Park Doo-man, not having dealt with such a serious case before, is overwhelmed.
-Evidence is improperly collected, investigative methods are suspicious, and forensic technology is near non-existent.
-Park claims to be able to find suspects by eye contact.
-He questions a scarred mentally handicapped boy, Baek Kwang-ho, after Park's girlfriend Seol-yung suggests the boy used to follow one of the victims around town.
-Park's partner Cho beats Baek and forces him to confess.

-Seo Tae-yoon, a detective from Seoul with more scientific training in crime scene analysis, volunteers to assist them.
-However, his and Park's methods clash.
-Seo determines Baek is not capable of committing the crimes.
-After closely studying the crime reports, he discovers the decomposed remains of a third victim who had been killed earlier and finds that the killer struck on rainy nights and targeted women wearing red.
-Inspector Kwon, the police force's diligent but unrecognized female officer, observed that the same obscure song was requested on the local radio station on the night of each crime.
+The local police department, inept and ill-equipped to deal with such a serious case, is quickly overwhelmed.
+Fabricating evidence and employing violent methods, detectives Park Doo-man and Cho Yong-koo coerce Baek Kwang-ho, a scarred and cognitively disabled young man, into a confession.
+Seo Tae-yoon, a detective from Seoul with more comprehensive training, determines that Baek is not capable of committing the crimes.
+After closely studying the reports, he discovers the decomposed remains of a third victim, and deduces that the killer struck on rainy nights and targeted women wearing red.
+Inspector Kwon Kwi-ok, the police force's under-appreciated female officer, observes that the same obscure song was requested on the local radio station on the night of each crime.

 Despite a stakeout, on the next rainy night, the killer murders a woman near a gypsum mine.
-The next night, Park, Cho and Seo stake out the crime scene and interrupt a man masturbating.
-They apprehend him, but his improvised "confession" does not fit the details of the crime.
-He mentions a mysterious person who rises out of the outhouses at a local school; this fits with a similar story that two local schoolgirls told Seo on the night of the most recent murder.
-Seo investigates and finds the killer's only surviving victim, a traumatized woman living near the outhouses.
-She tells him details that exclude the man arrested at the crime scene.
+At the next stakeout, Park, Cho and Seo apprehend a miner masturbating near the crime scene, but his forced confession does not fit the details of the crime.
+Recalling a story told by two local schoolgirls, Seo investigates the school outhouses and finds the killer's only surviving victim, a traumatized woman living nearby.
+She divulges additional details, including the fact that the killer has soft hands.
+The killer strikes again soon after.